 3. Vases, Jars, Candlesticks

 Thrift stores usually have an abundance of glass vessels like vases and jars.
 I usually go through them and look for any that have unusual shapes or colors.
 Any blue and white ceramic pieces usually find their way into my cart.
 If you are looking for mason jars, surely you’ll find them for around $.50 at the thrift store!
-I found my favorite brass candlesticks at a thrift store and I just love them.
+I also found my favorite brass candlesticks at a thrift store and I just love them.

 Another one of my tips for shopping thrift stores is look for baskets!
 They always have lots and lots of baskets.
 My Goodwill has a section of baskets so I usually browse the selection there and grab any that are seagrass, hyacinth or metal, again looking for any with a unique shape or decent size.
 Medium sized baskets at Target or any home store is usually between $12-$20.
 So grabbing them for less than $5 at the thrift store is a HUGE score!
 Not only are baskets great for organizing at home, they are also great for gift giving.
 Once or twice a year, I have to whip up a last minute gift so having an inexpensive basket at home to put together a quick gift basket is a must.

 I’m always looking for picture frames.
 Large sized frames can get pricey so I like to hit up thrift stores first to see if I can find any wood frames that can be repurposed.
 Not only for large frames but smaller ones for gallery walls.
 I look through the art section of the thrift store and consider any pieces that I could grab and just toss the art or photograph and keep the frame.
 That goes for frames of all sizes!
 You don’t have to keep the art, either – if the frame is in solid condition, buy it and pop in your own art!